• About

 Easy Tomato Salad Pinterest Pin Image Collage

-This easy Tomato Salad Recipe is made with vine-ripened summer tomatoes and drizzled with my favorite homemade vinaigrette.
-Ready in less than 10 minutes, enjoy this healthy, delicious, and summer side dish with all your favorite main-course recipes!
+This easy Lettuce and Tomato Salad Recipe is made with vine-ripened tomatoes, crisp romaine lettuce, and sliced red onions, and drizzled with my favorite homemade red wine vinaigrette.
+Ready in less than 10 minutes!

 Large serving platter filled with sliced tomatoes, Romaine lettuce, sliced red onion, and homemade vinaigrette.